PeasOfMind/trip-planner-app/readme.md

 ## Summary

-Plan Your Trip seeks to provide be a centralized location for users to collect and organize information to help them prepare for their upcoming trips.
+Plan Your Trip seeks to provide a centralized location for users to collect and organize information to help them prepare for their upcoming trips.

 Built with: HTML, CSS, Javascript, jQuery, Node.js, Express, Passport, Mongoose, MongoDB